 When coils aren’t cleaned properly, the dust and bacteria can affect the overall efficiency of your air conditioner and also disrupt the air quality in your home.
 Once that happens, this can cause issues to other parts of the HVAC system.
 You will notice your air conditioner working overtime in order to heat and cool your home.
 Inspecting and cleaning your vents and air ducts will also keep any dirt, dust, and debris at bay.

 If you notice your coils still becoming clogged, consider scheduling for your HVAC technician to remove any dirt that you cannot physically reach with your vacuum cleaner.
 If you aren’t currently utilizing your programmable thermostat, now would be a great time to start.
 Programmable thermostats reduce the need for your air conditioner to work more than it needs to which will lessen build-up.
-Remember to change your air filters.
+Remember to change your air conditioning filters.
 Replacing your air filters can reduce multiple problems that may arise not only with the coils but other parts of your HVAC system.

 Have questions about cleaning your evaporator and condenser coils?
 An American Air Cares Professional will be glad to answer any questions you may have pertaining to your air conditioning system.
 For professional air conditioning service in Port St. Lucie and Martin County, give us a call.